Euan08/Euan08.github.io/README.md

-# **Welcome to *Euan08.github.io***
----
-Hi!
+**Hi!
 My name is Euan Castaneda.
 You can call me **Euan**.
-I am a student of ADNU, a swimmer, and the middle child among my siblings.
+I am a student of ADNU, a swimmer, and the middle child among my siblings.**

-Ever since I was a child I always liked food.
-Especially Filipino food cooked at home, also known as 'lutong bahay.'
+**Ever since I was a child I always liked food.
+Especially Filipino food cooked at home, also known as 'lutong bahay.'**

 Here are some of my favorites: